wysiwyz/project-cyber-monday/README.md

 [Solution #2](./sol_02.txt)

-### Q3
+### Q3 | Apiserver Security

+Use context: `kubectl config use-context workload-prod`

-You received a list from the DevSecOps team which performed a security investigation of the k8s cluster1 (workload-prod).
+You received a list from the DevSecOps team which performed a security investigation of the k8s cluster1 (`workload-prod`).
 The list states the following about the apiserver setup:

 - Accessible through a NodePort Service